pvtl-pre/tap-workshop-builder/README.md

 ## Azure Setup

-The Azure infrastructure built by TAP Workshop Builder is net-new and encapsulated in resource groups for Tap Workshop Builder and each user.
+The Azure infrastructure built by TAP Workshop Builder is net-new and encapsulated in resource groups for TAP Workshop Builder and each user.

-- Tap Workshop Builder Resource Group
+- TAP Workshop Builder Resource Group
   - Virtual Network
   - Network Security Groups
   - Subnets